idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 !alert tip title=Why Use Cardinal?
-Cardinal allows nekRS and OpenMC to couple seamlessly with the MOOSE framework, enabling in-memory coupling, distributed parallel meshes for very large-scale applications, and fairly straightforward multiphysics problem setup.
+Cardinal allows nekRS and OpenMC to couple seamlessly with the MOOSE framework, enabling in-memory coupling, distributed parallel meshes for very large-scale applications, and straightforward multiphysics problem setup.
 Cardinal has capabilities for conjugate heat transfer coupling of nekRS and MOOSE, concurrent conjugate heat transfer and volumetric heat source coupling of nekRS and MOOSE, and volumetric density, temperature, and heat source coupling of OpenMC to MOOSE.
-Together, the OpenMC and nekRS wrappings augment the finite element MOOSE framework by expanding the framework to include high-resolution spectral element [!ac](CFD) and Monte Carlo particle transport.
+Together, the OpenMC and nekRS wrappings augment MOOSE by expanding the framework to include high-resolution spectral element [!ac](CFD) and Monte Carlo particle transport.
 For conjugate heat transfer applications in particular, the libMesh-based interpolations of fields between meshes enables fluid-solid